Relrin/bert-rs/README.md

 }
 ```

-*Note: At the moment bert-rs provide only serialize features.
+**Note**: At the moment bert-rs provide only serialize features.
 But bert-rs have the `serder-rs-deserializer` branch, where this library provide deserialize functionality.
 The part of required stuff is not implemented (because of issues with too complex and complicated approaches with deserializing): list, tuples, `BertBigNumber` and special kind of tuples which represented as `{bert, ...}`.
-If you want to help in further development, then feel free to open pull requests and issues.*
+If you want to help in further development, then feel free to open pull requests and issues.